This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 3. Rubbing Alcohol

 Rubbing alcohol also known as isopropyl alcohol is quite commonly found at drug stores or supermarkets.
-Dip the tip of Johnson’s earbud lightly into a bit of alcohol and immediately press the earbud to the side of the bottle or a counter to get rid of the extra alcohol.
+Dip the tip of an ear-cleaning bud or Q-tip lightly into a bit of alcohol and immediately press it to the side of the bottle or a counter to get rid of the extra alcohol.

-Clean around the earphones and very carefully clean the earbud area.
+Clean around the earphones and very carefully clean the earbud area with the Q-tip.
 If possible avoid this area if there isn’t a lot of gunk.
 The alcohol will loosen and break down the grime and oil, making it squeaky clean.
 Once again, rub it dry with a soft, dry cloth.

 No, not silly putty that’s so fun to stick on people’s faces during Halloween, but the kind you find at stationery stores.
 It’s often used to stick paper or material to the walls and is more useful and much easier to use than tape.